manuGil/GitCoDev/gitcodev/lesson1.md

 # LESSON 1: Fundamental Operations with Git

-Lecture notes on the fundamental operation with Git.
+Lecture notes on the fundamental local operations with Git.
 A hands-on lesson for introducing version control, tracking changes, and the tracking history.
 These notes contains the following pointers for the instructor:

 * Numbers between `[]` are indicative of how much time should be spend in each topic or exercise to keep in track with the lesson [schedule.](schedule.md)